Wednesday, December 11, 2019

 Hans Kaspar Sidler death February 22, 1768 film 8014328 page 670

-Hans lived 62 years 10 months 24 days (online age calculator) .
-According to the this death record he was a widower who lived 62 years, 10 months less than 6 days.
+Hans lived 62 years 10 months 24 days (online age calculator) His second wife passed in 1765 or three years previous so he was a widower.
+He was buried in the same Ottenbach church cemetery as his 2 wives.
+He lived 62 years, 10 months less than 6 days.
 The bottom line says Bethliegerig (in bed) 20 wochen (weeks).
 Kaspar's cause of death was Hyrope or Hydrops which is a condition where too much fluid is collected in the inner ear.
 From other entries it appears to be a common cause of death.
 The Ottenbach Pastor who made this entry, and conducted the services was Pastor Rudolf Hamberger.
-Rudolf, himself, died 8 years later and must have been buried in the same Ottenbach church cemetery, seen below.
+Pastor Rudolf, himself, died 8 years later and must have been buried in the same cemetery.

 Translation 1: